 Christelle Favre holds a BA from the University of Geneva in Social Sciences and an MSc in Social Policy from the London School of Economics.
-Her training stems from UNESCO’s Lifelong Learning Institute (Hamburg) and Swiss International Humanitarian Organization based here in Geneva.
-She took part in the Tata Social Internship Scheme in India working with the CSR department of Tata Power to help develop innovative impact evaluation tools in education.
-She currently works at NORRAG as a trainee.
+Her training stems from UNESCO's Lifelong learning Institute (Hamburg) and Swiss International Humanitarian Organization based here in Geneva.
+In 2016, she took part in the Tata Social Internship Scheme in India working with the CSR department of Tata Power to help develop innovative impact evaluation tools in education.